 Important aspects of biodiversity and its conservation in Australia are covered in this subject and represent an introduction to plant ecology and plant systematics.
 In the component on plant ecology, the broad topic of the effects of environmental and biotic factors on the distribution of plant species is covered.
 Topics discussed include community assembly, patterns of diversity in space and time, and plant population processes.
-In the component on plant diversity, the broad topic of the origin and evolution of the Australian flowering plant flora is covered.
+In the component on plant diversity, the broad topic of the origin and evolution of the Australian flora is covered.
 Topics discussed include an introduction to plant systematics, the evolution and classification of flowering plants with particular reference to the Australian flora, plant geography of the Australian region and keys and identification of Australian flowering plants.
 A 4.5 day field trip to far western Victoria is an essential part of the subject.

 Subject Co-ordinatorAlison Kellow

-Available to Study Abroad StudentsYes
+Available to Study Abroad/Exchange StudentsYes

 Subject year levelYear Level 2 - UG

 Special conditionsThe field trip is an essential part of the subject and reports based on it are used in the final assessment.
-It is not possible to set alternative work.
+It is not possible to set alternative work. students will be camping, and need to provide own camping supplies, transport and food, so some costs will be involved, but kept to a minimum.
 All students must prepare a herbarium collection.
 Details will be provided at the beginning of the semester.
 This subject is available as an elective option for students, depending upon quota.
 Priority enrolment is given to students in the Bachelor of Science (Wildlife and Conservation Biology), Bachelor of Science (Botany Major) and Bachelor of Biological Science.